paaguti/flowsim/README.md

 ## Build and install

-If you clones this repository directly, i.e. not using `go get`
+If you cloned this repository directly, i.e. not using `go get`

 ```
 go install